Skip to main content

 UK Woodland Assurance Standard (UKWAS)

-The participation of stakeholders in developing the Standard which encompassed economic, environmental and social interests contributed largely to its widespread acceptance.
-It sets out the requirements which must be met by forest and woodland owners and managers in order to obtain certification and guidance is provided on how to fulfil these requirements.
+The participation of stakeholders in developing the Standard which encompassed economic, environmental and social interests has contributed to its widespread credibility and acceptance.
+It sets out the requirements which must be met by forest and woodland owners and managers, in order to obtain certification.

-It has been fully endorsed by the Forest Stewardship Council® (FSC®) and the Programme for Endorsement of Forest Certification (PEFC).
-Therefore the FSC® and PEFC labels can be displayed on products from certified forests in the UK where forest management is in compliance with the UKWAS.
+UKWAS is fully endorsed by both the Forest Stewardship Council® (FSC®) and the Programme for Endorsement of Forest Certification (PEFC).
+Therefore, the FSC® and PEFC labels can be displayed on products from certified forests in the UK where forest management is in compliance with the UKWAS.

 • United Kingdom Woodland Assurance Standard